eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

     :start-after: //!--IDL_BITMASK
     :end-before: //!--

-Bitmask also present different serialized structures in the different dormats `eProsima` and `OMG`.
+Bitmask also present different serialized structures in the different formats `eProsima` and `OMG`.
 The previous |DynamicData-api| object would be serialized as follows in the different formats:

 .. tabs::